uliwitness/vanguardbot/README.md

 To build Vanguardbot:

+Create an application Client ID and OAuth token on your Twitch account.
+Add a `common/client_id.h` file that defines a string constant with the client ID like:

+    #define CLIENT_ID "qwqrwqwerqwer324ewrqr32ewr"

 On Linux, use CMake or just open the repository folder with CLion.
 On macOS, use the `vanguardbot.xcodeproj`.
 On Windows, use the `vanguardbot_win.sln`.